ActioPtyLtd/datapipes-pipescript/README.md

 Therefore it is not unreasonable to assume Tasks capture private state.
 This makes [Actors](https://en.wikipedia.org/wiki/Actor_model) a great fit to model them in a concurrent setting.

+### Pipelines
+Given that Tasks are consumers and producers of DOMs, Pipelines dictate how to coordinate the flow of DOMs between Tasks.
+Pipelines can be synchronous or asynchronous in nature.

 ### DataSets
 DataSets are hierarchical data structures used in DOMs.
 Elements of the data structure can be accessed using [expressions](#expressions) within Tasks.
 DataSets can be defined by the following data types: